cringemoment/osu-bot/README.md

 Note: This almost 100% will not work on your computer.
 This was built for one very weird resolution (1280x1048) for one skin (https://circle-people.com/wp-content/Skins/Cookiezi/Cookiezi%2037%202019-08-22.osk nice trail).
 You could probably run this on your computer with miner modifications if you really want, but at that point just use danser or smth.

-The program _could_ work without relax, but it is 100% reccomended to use relax.
+Relax is reccomended because 1.
+It won't get you banned and 2.
+It's more consistent.
+However, it works fine without relax.

 ## Some clips of the bot in action
-FOOL MOON NIGHT Kan Saete Kuyashiiwa (itsumo) DTRX SS: https://www.youtube.com/watch?v=Gmn9ARyV7Mg
+RASPUTIN - Love the way you move (He jumped it all and said Have good fun) NC SS: https://www.youtube.com/watch?v=SNDBOtHCfr0

-RASPUTIN - Love the way you move (He jumped it all and said Have good fun) DTRX four 100s: https://www.youtube.com/watch?v=tPNAa9YRuCw
+Words I Never Said (Regret) DTHR one 100: https://www.youtube.com/watch?v=ZZL4uIdvnDk

-Galaxy Collapse (Galatic) DTHRRX four 100s 2 50s: https://www.youtube.com/watch?v=zC1wRidAHeM
+Mou ii kai (Rain) DTHR SS: https://youtu.be/9D7S54jCpBM